caddyserver/website/src/docs/markdown/getting-started.md

 ```

 <aside class="tip">
-	You do not have to use files for configuration.
-The <a href="/docs/api">admin API</a> can always be used without files, which is handy when automating.
+	You do not have to use config files, but we are for this tutorial.
+Caddy's <a href="/docs/api">admin API</a> is designed for use by other programs or scripts.
 </aside>

 Then upload it: